elyra-ai/elyra/docs/dev/logging.md

 ## Pipelines Extension Logging

 ### Python
-The Kubeflow Pipelines extension uses a custom IPythonhandler to handle interactions with the Notebook server app instance.
-By extending the IPythonhandler we are able to leverage Tornado logging since the Jupyter Notebook server uses Tornado as its web framework. <p>
+The Kubeflow Pipelines extension uses a custom IPython handler to handle interactions with the Notebook server instance.
+By extending the IPython handler we are able to leverage Tornado logging since the Jupyter Notebook server uses Tornado as its web framework. <p>

 ##### Pipelines -> IPythonHandler -> Tornado.log -> lib/logging <p>

 #### When to add log messages
-Use INFO level for routines(functions), like when handling requests or state changes.<p>
+Use INFO level for routines(functions), like when handling requests or state changes and DEBUG for troubleshooting and diagnostics.<p>
 ```
   def foo (arg):
-    self.log.info("doing something with this %s", arg)
+    self.debug.info("doing something with this %s", arg)
     do something with arg
     self.log.info("Result of arg is ... %s", result)
 ```
-Use WARNING level when it is important, but not an error, for example, when a user attempts to login with wrong password<p>
+Use WARNING level when it is important, but not an error, for example, when a user attempts to login with an incorrect password<p>
 ```
   def authenticate(username, password):
     if username and password doesn't work: